 Welcome to the UPLiFT Lab!

 Our lab combines psychological assessment and state-of-the-art neuroimaging techniques (fMRI and PET) to advance understanding of the relationships between trauma (e.g. PTSD, borderline personality disorder, adverse childhood events) and risk for suicide.
-Above all, we aim to contribute to the development of precision psychiatric interventions, harnessing PET’s unique capacity to test brain and behavior relationships at a molecular level.
-With such developments, we strive to contribute to the healing and remittance from suicide and harming behaviors for all.
+We aim to contribute to the development of precision psychiatric interventions, harnessing PET’s unique capacity to test brain and behavior relationships at a molecular level and novel techniques for analyzing behavioral health data.
+We further aim to contribute to the design and validation of psychiatric assessments to optimize measurement of trauma related psychopathology and constructs relevant to suicide behavior.
+Our underlying goal is to increase treatment options, create resources, and combat stigma in service of improving life for trauma survivors and the people who love them.

 Navigate to this link to learn more about participating in our research.
 We look forward to working with you!